TUNNELING-GROUP/aqua-duct/docs/source/aquaduct_install.rst

 If you encounter any problems with installation do not hesitate to contact us at `info@aquaduct.pl <info@aquaduct.pl>`_.
 We are **REALLY** willing to help!

-Please, provide us with us as much info as you can.
+Please, provide us with us much info as you can.
 In particular try to include following information:

 * Operating system's name and version, and CPU architecture (if relevant).
 * Python version.